iamshreeji-copy1/SWAR_HINDI_NEURAL_VOCODER/README.md

-Audio Samples of the **Official Audio Sample Demonstration of SWAR: A Longformer-Based GAN Vocoder for the Gujarati Language**.
+**Official Audio Sample Demonstration of SWAR: A Longformer-Based GAN Vocoder for the Gujarati Language**.

 Usage: This website serves as the submission material for the **EUSIPCO 2025**.